-Dog behaviour telephone and online consultations are individually tailored training sessions delivered from a distance.
-Dog behaviour consultations by telephone or computer enable me to offer you the benefit of my experience, knowledge and qualifications to help you and your dog with practical, personalised training to resolve your dog behaviour issues.
+Online dog behaviour consultations are individually tailored training sessions delivered from a distance.
+Dog behaviour consultations by telephone or computer/mobile device enable me to offer you the benefit of my experience, knowledge and qualifications to help you and your dog with practical, personalised training to resolve your dog's behaviour issues.
 The calls are taken within the comfort of your own home at a mutually convenient time and date.

-I have worked as a successful full-time dog behaviour practitioner running my own business (Alpha Dog Behaviour Ltd) for over 15 years and have carried out in excess of two thousand consultations covering all aspects of dog behaviour problems across a wide range of dog breeds.
+I have worked as a successful full-time dog behaviour practitioner running my own business (Alpha Dog Behaviour Ltd) for approaching 20 years and have carried out in excess of two thousand consultations covering all aspects of dog behaviour problems across a wide range of dog breeds.
 I have a Master’s degree in dog behaviour from Middlesex University (Professional Practice in Canine Behaviour and Psychology) and I am a full member of the CFBA, The UK’s leading dog behaviour association.
 I am also a master trainer with the Guild of Dog Trainers.